ikhebgeenaccount/SideScroller/README.md

     - Added option menu
     - Fixed menu aligning
     - Fixed config file not working
+    - Fixed bug where the character occasionally could jump on air
   - *v0.2.1* - **current release**
     - Added next levels in y-axis
     - Fixed a bug where the character would detect collision from the level before current level